-This is a sponsored post written by me on behalf of Erik Bertrand Larssen.
+This post for a self help book is a sponsored post written by me on behalf of Erik Bertrand Larssen.
 All opinions are 100% mine.

 First of all the book is written in a way that is easy for anyone to understand.
 The concepts aren’t wacky or crazy, but it gives you a structure to follow to commit to being a better version of yourself.
 Each day follows a different theme – a different area of you life that you evaluate and find ways to improve.
 Each day also has to follow 7 rules.
 You can find the themes and rules in my first post here: Hell Week – Seven Days to be Your Best Self.